-This newspaper continues: "After extinguishing the fire of one of the self-immolators, one of the Mojahedin offered a reporter a better and more beautiful photo of the self-immolation ceremony."
+This newspaper continues: "After extinguishing the fire of one of the self_immolators, one of the Mojahedin offered a reporter a better and more beautiful photo of the self_immolation ceremony."
+The Parisian newspaper wrote in 2003: "Before and after the selfimmolation, several reporters were called on their cell phones and the NCRI foreign relations spokesman announced the name of the self-immolator."